alessandriniluca/Landotfiles/README.md

 - [ ] Fix themes of applications
 - [ ] Better GRUB
 - [ ] Dashboards, plus control volumes from Gl00ria's dotfiles
-- [ ] Remap GMMK Pro rotatory encoder (see if with maiusc + encoder you can change brightness instead of volume)
+- [ ] Remap GMMK Pro rotatory encoder (see if with maiusc + encoder you can change brightness instead of volume).
+Up has keycode 123, down has keycode 122, mute 121
 - [ ] volume on screen popup
+- [x] pyprland
+- [ ] Clean pyprland.json and complete configs
-- [ ] pyprland
+- [ ] change pyprland dropdown term with alacritty
 - [x] fix time
 - [x] add login interface
 - [ ] Timeshift (need to fix partition on the other SSD).